jollySleeper/Priconf/README.md

 ## 🛣️ Roadmap

 - [ ] Add UI
-- [ ] Take Instances Input from User
+- [ ] Take instances input from User
-- [ ] Allow User to Configure Settings via UI
+- [ ] Allow User to configure settings via UI

 ## 🚀 Installation

-> Curently you will have to HardCode your settings and use it in Debugging Mode.
+> Curently you will have to hard code your settings and use it in Debugging Mode.

 - **Clone the repository**:
    ```bash